UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Introduction

 \textbf{Why Does Multi-Dataset Training Work?} Our experiments suggest that multi-dataset training improves LiDAR scene flow performance because scene flow is inherently class-agnostic.
 This allows us to avoid complications arising from dataset-specific label definitions (Table \ref{tab:semantic-head}).
-For example, nuScenes defines {\tt bicycle} as excluding the rider, while Waymo includes the rider \citep{madan2023revisiting, robicheaux2025roboflow100}.
-Such label ambiguity poses a significant challenge for semantic tasks, potentially explaining why prior LiDAR-based semantic tasks like 3D object detection and semantic segmentation do not benefit from training on multiple datasets.
+For example, nuScenes defines {\tt bicycle} as excluding the rider, while Waymo includes the rider \cite{madan2023revisiting, robicheaux2025roboflow100}.
+Such label ambiguity poses a significant challenge for semantic tasks, potentially explaining why naively combining datasets for LiDAR-based 3D object detection and semantic segmentation yields worse performance than single-dataset models.
 Furthermore, we find that with careful augmentations, we can simulate diverse sensor configurations that improve cross-dataset generalization (Figure \ref{fig:scaling}).
-For example, dropping out LiDAR beams from a Waymo point cloud makes the data look more like a point cloud from AV2 or nuScenes, while augmenting the height of a point cloud makes a sensor mounted on a sedan look like it was mounted on a truck.
+For example, dropping out LiDAR beams from a Waymo point cloud makes the data look more like a nuScenes point cloud, while augmenting point cloud height makes a sensor mounted on a sedan look like it was mounted on a truck.

 \textbf{Contributions.} We present three major contributions.
 First, we highlight that dataset-specific scene flow models {\em already} show signs of cross-domain generalization, motivating our investigation into multi-dataset training.
 Next, we demonstrate that re-training existing scene flow methods on diverse, large-scale data yields state-of-the-art performance on nuScenes and Waymo, improving over our baselines by 35.2\% and 5.1\% respectively.
-Finally, we show that \method \ outperforms dataset-specific models by 30.1\% on TruckScenes, challenging conventional wisdom on LiDAR-based cross-domain generalization.
+Finally, we show that \method \ generalizes well to unseen sensors, outperforming dataset-specific models by 30.1\% on TruckScenes, and by 22.5\% on AEVAScenes.